-The Bank of Israel's participation in other international financial institutions is presented under assets in the "International financial institutions" line item according to the cost in the currency in which the participation was paid, translated according to the exchange rate on the transaction date with the necessary reporting adjustments to reported amounts pursuant to Accounting Standard No. 12, "Halting adjustment of financial statements".
+The Bank of Israel's participation in other international financial institutions is presented under assets in the "International financial institutions" line item according to the cost in the currency in which the participation was paid, translated according to the exchange rate on the transaction date with the necessary reporting adjustments to reported amounts pursuant to Accounting Standard No. 12.
 Liabilities to international financial institutions are presented under liabilities in the "The International Monetary Fund and others" line item.